Beginner’s Guide to Playing the Native American Style Flute & More Advanced Techniques

-To help you get started with your Native American style flute, we’ve gathered two wonderful beginner videos that work beautifully with Red Kite flutes.
+To help you get started with your Native American style flute, we’ve gathered two videos that work beautifully with Red Kite flutes and shared some important tips to get you playing and enjoying your flute from the beginning as well as more advanced techniques to really take your playing to the next level.

-The first is from Guillermo Martinez.
+The first video is to get you started from Guillermo Martinez.
 For more than three decades, Guillermo has dedicated himself to reviving and crafting both Meso-American and Native American–style flutes.
 Red Kite flutes flute-making lineage traces back to Guillermo.
 His influence shaped the early design foundations that Red Kite later refined.

-The second video is from Jonny Lipford, a fantastic modern flute teacher known for his clear, supportive style and helpful beginner techniques.
+The second video is from Jonny Lipford, a highly talented modern flute teacher known for his clear and supportive style.

 Together, these two lessons will help you build confidence, explore your sound, and start adding simple embellishments as you settle into playing your new flute.
 Enjoy, take your time, and let the music unfold.